Publishing a model creates a hosted tool item that can be run as a custom web tool.

 - Run the model.

-Running the model will help ensure the web tool will run successfully.
+Running the model is not required, but helps ensure the web tool will run successfully.

 - Save the model.

 The published web tool will be based on the saved analysis model item.
-The model must be run and saved before it can be published.
-If any changes are made to the model, you must run and save it again.
+The model must be saved before it can be published.
+If any changes are made to the model, you must save it again.

 - On the model toolbar, click Preview web tool